-Since the date of the EMC merger transaction, VMware Inc.'s board of directors has authorized the repurchase of a total of \$2.2 billion of VMware Inc.'s Class A Common Stock, of which \$876 million remains as of May 4, 2018.
+Since the date of the EMC merger transaction, VMware Inc.'s board of directors has authorized the repurchase of a total of \$2.2 billion of VMware Inc.'s Class A common stock, of which \$876 million remained available as of November 2, 2018.

-During the first quarter of Fiscal 2019, VMware, Inc. did not repurchase any shares of its Class A Common Stock.
-During the first quarter of Fiscal 2018, pursuant to stock repurchase agreements between Dell Technologies Inc. and VMware, Inc., VMware, Inc. repurchased 4.8 million shares of its Class A Common Stock from us for an aggregate purchase price of \$425 million.
-VMware, Inc. received 4.1 million shares of its Class A common stock during the first quarter of Fiscal 2018 and the remaining 0.7 million shares thereafter.
-The proceeds from the sales were used to repurchase shares of our Class V Common Stock as described above.
-VMware Inc. made no repurchases of its Class A Common Stock in the open market during the first quarter of Fiscal 2018.
+During the first nine months of Fiscal 2019, VMware, Inc. did not repurchase any shares of its Class A common stock.
+During the first nine months of Fiscal 2018, pursuant to stock repurchase agreements between Dell Technologies Inc. and VMware, Inc., VMware, Inc. repurchased 7.5 million shares of its Class A common stock from us for an aggregate purchase price of \$725 million.
+VMware, Inc. received 4.1 million shares of its Class A common stock during the first quarter of Fiscal 2018, 0.7 million shares during the second quarter of Fiscal 2018 and the remaining 2.7 million shares of its Class A common stock during the third quarter of Fiscal 2018.
+The proceeds from the sales were used by us to repurchase shares of our Class V Common Stock, as described above.